AnotherSamWilson/miceforest/README.md

 <a href='https://github.com/AnotherSamWilson/miceforest'><img src='examples/icon.png' align="right" height="300" /></a>

-**NOTE - THIS LIBRARY WAS ORIGINALLY CALLED ‘miceForest’.
-Changing the name on PyPi causes unintended consequences.
-If you recently recieved an error that said ‘miceForest could not be found’, this has been fixed with version 1.0.4 on PyPi.**
 Fast, memory efficient Multiple Imputation by Chained Equations (MICE) with random forests.
 It can impute categorical and numeric data without much setup, and has an array of diagnostic plots available.
 The R